darperry99/darperry99.github.io/README.md

 ## About

-MacSearch extension is an open source library.
+SearchMi extension is an open source library.
 All of the sources are released under the MIT license, which means you can use them for any purpose, even for commercial projects ;-).

-MacSearch was created by and is maintained by **[darperry99]()**.
+SearchMi was created by and is maintained by **[darperry99]()**.